Princess Marina of Greece and Denmark: Early life

-Princess Marina was born on 13 December 1906 in Athens, Greece, during the reign of her paternal grandfather, George I of Greece.
+Marina was born on 13 December 1906 in Athens, Greece, during the reign of her paternal grandfather, George I of Greece.
 She was the third and youngest daughter of Prince Nicholas of Greece and Denmark, and his wife Grand Duchess Elena Vladimirovna of Russia.
 Her father was the third son of George I of Greece and Queen Olga, while her mother was the only daughter of Grand Duke Vladimir Alexandrovich and Grand Duchess Maria Pavlovna of Russia.
 Her father was a grandson of Christian IX of Denmark, while her mother was a granddaughter of Emperor Alexander II of Russia.

-Princess Marina had two elder sisters, Princess Olga and Princess Elizabeth.
-Princess Olga married Prince Paul of Yugoslavia in 1923.
+Marina had two elder sisters, Princess Olga and Princess Elizabeth.
+Olga married Prince Paul of Yugoslavia in 1923.
 After the assassination of his cousin, Alexander I of Yugoslavia, Paul served as Prince Regent of Yugoslavia from 1934 to 1941.
-Princess Elizabeth married Carl Theodor, Count of Toeering-Jettenbach in 1934.
+Elizabeth married Carl Theodor, Count of Toeering-Jettenbach in 1934.
 One of their paternal uncles was Prince Andrew of Greece and Denmark, the father of Prince Philip, Duke of Edinburgh (making Marina and her sisters Philip's first cousins).

 Marina spent her early years in Greece, and lived with her parents and paternal grandparents at Tatoi Palace.
 Along with her sisters, she was raised to be devout and religious, which was encouraged by her grandmother, Queen Olga of Greece.
 Marina's family travelled outside of Greece often, especially during the summer months.
 Her first recorded visit to Britain was in 1910, when she was 3, after the death of her godfather, Edward VII.
 During that visit, she met her other godmother and future mother-in-law, Queen Mary, who treated Marina and her sisters like her own children.

 The Greek royal family was forced into exile when Marina was 11, following the overthrow of the Greek monarchy.
 They later moved to Paris, while the Princess stayed with her extended family throughout Europe.